 Visibility throughout an experiment

-AWS Fault Injection Simulator provides visibility throughout every stage of an experiment via the console and APIs.
+AWS Fault Injection Service provides visibility throughout every stage of an experiment via the console and APIs.
 As an experiment is running you can observe what actions have executed.
 After an experiment has completed you can see details on what actions were run, if stop conditions were triggered, how metrics compared to your expected steady state, and more.
-To support accurate operational metrics and effective troubleshooting, you can also identify what resources and APIs are affected by a Fault Injection Simulator experiment.
+To support accurate operational metrics and effective troubleshooting, you can also identify what resources and APIs are affected by a Fault Injection Service experiment.

 Console and programmatic access